-Here’s a cute idea for a handmade Mother’s Day gift – or this little ladybug photo holder vignette could be adapted as a gift for a favorite teacher during National Teacher Appreciation Week (May 4-8).
+Here’s a cute idea for a handmade Mother’s Day gift – or this little ladybug DIY photo holder vignette could be adapted as a gift for a favorite teacher during National Teacher Appreciation Week (May 4-8).
 I think the ladybug could even stand on her own!
 Hope you are enjoying all of the new beginnings of spring!
-Take time to enjoy the little blessings along the way and live life with a flourish!
+As you create this spiral wire photo holder, take time to enjoy the little blessings along the way and live life with a flourish!

 6″ Smoothfoam disc

 3″ Smoothfoam ball (cut in half)

 Two 1-1/2″ balls (cut in half)

 Pencil with new eraser

 18 or 20 gauge wire, wire cutters

 Low-temp hot glue gun

 Optional: Hot wire foam cutter (I use Marvy Uchida)